Jasper-Hewitt/Wind_project/README.md

 # Wind_project

+This is the main one: https://github.com/Jasper-Hewitt/Wind_project/blob/main/similarity_shibing624.ipynb.
+It appears to be working pretty well

 There's also one that uses distilbert: but it doesn't show a score.

 it also works with entire paragraphs.
 However it makes one crucial mistake because it assigns 0.000 overall similarity score to a sentence that contains all the keywords.
 Maybe this is just because of a mistake in teh calculation part.
 Have to verify that